What is Collaboration?

 - Engagement – We proactively engage rather than wait and see

 Collaboration relies on openness and knowledge sharing but also some level of focus and accountability on the part of the business organizations.
-Governance should be established addressing the creation and closing of team workspaces with assignment of responsibility for capturing the emergent results of the collaborative effort.
+Governance should be established addressing the creation and closing of team workspaces with the assignment of responsibility for capturing the emergent results of the collaborative effort.